 - coordinating and/or providing expertise for assessments and program evaluations

-- measuring progress across departments in achieving institutional and departmental goals
+- measuring progress across departments/programs in achieving institutional and departmental goals

 - helping establish unit-level investment plans

 Merrimack College ‘s mission , which is inspired by the Catholic faith and the Augustinian tradition, is to enlighten minds, engage hearts, and empower lives.
 This mission calls us to engage actively the passion and emotion of our hearts with the discipline provided by intellect and reason.
 Our shared purpose as a community is to cultivate the intellectual, ethical, spiritual, physical, and personal awareness needed to make wise choices for life, career, and service.
 We achieve these aspirations through a diverse and integrated curriculum that includes signature learning experiences , scaffolded opportunities for collaborative learning, experiential education, and self-awareness.
 These goals are manifested through four interconnected and rigorously supported institutional learning outcomes.

 Intellectual Capacity: An ability to acquire, critique, create, and share knowledge as a community of scholars through multiple methods of investigation and analysis , following the Augustinian tradition of seeking truth through inquiry and dialogue.